2018 Towson Tigers football team

 The 2018 Towson Tigers football team represented Towson University in the 2018 NCAA Division I FCS football season.
 They were led by tenth-year head coach Rob Ambrose and played their home games at Johnny Unitas Stadium.
 They are a member of the Colonial Athletic Association.
 They finished the season 7–5, 5–3 in CAA play to finish in a three-way tie for third place.
 They received an at-large bid to the FCS Playoffs where they lost in the first round to Duquesne.

-Previous season

-The Tigers finished the 2017 season 5–6, 3–5 in CAA play to finish in a three-way tie for seventh place.

 Preseason

 CAA Poll

 In the CAA preseason poll released on July 24, 2018, the Tigers were predicted to finish in tenth place.
 They did not have any players selected to the preseason all-CAA team.